John R. Vanderkolk

 Consultant in Forensic Comparative Science

-Vanderkolk was awarded ‘Distinguished Member’ in the International Association for Identification (IAI), was a member of the IAI’s Standardization II committee, was the chair of the IAI’s Forensic Identification Standards Committee, and is the chair of the IAI’s Forensic Comparative Examination Committee.
+Vanderkolk was awarded ‘Distinguished Member’ in the International Association for Identification (IAI), was a member of the IAI’s Standardization II committee, was the chair of the IAI’s Forensic Identification Standards Committee, and was the chair of the IAI’s Forensic Comparative Examination Committee.

 Vanderkolk has authored or co-authored numerous journal articles on topics related to forensic comparative science, plus he authored the ‘Examination Process’ chapter of The Fingerprint Sourcebook and the book, Forensic Comparative Science – Qualitative Quantitative Source Determination of Unique Impressions, Images, and Objects.
 He has been collaborating with Dr. Thomas Busey of Indiana University Department of Psychological and Brain Sciences since 2002 studying expertise in latent print examiners.
 He has been collaborating with Drs.
 Ashraf Bastawros and Barbara Lograsso of Iowa State University on fractured metal examinations.
-Plus, he was a consultant for the US Department of Justice, Office of the Inspector General, reference the erroneous determination that Brandon Mayfield was the source of a finger print in the 2004 Madrid, Spain bombing case.
+Plus, he was a consultant for the U.S. Department of Justice, Office of the Inspector General, reference the erroneous determination that Brandon Mayfield was the source of a finger print in the 2004 Madrid, Spain bombing case.